-This site is published by the Doncaster Council.
-The views expressed in this site or sites that are linked to this site are not necessarily those of the Doncaster Council and should not be regarded as an expression of policies of the Authority.
+This site is published by Doncaster Council.
+The views expressed in this site or sites that are linked to this site are not necessarily those of Doncaster Council and should not be regarded as an expression of policies of the Authority.

 Data Protection Act of 1998

-Doncaster is committed to protecting your privacy online.
-We will treat any personal information by which you can be identified, your name, address, email etc, in accordance with the provisions of the Data Protection Act of 1998.
+Business Doncaster is committed to protecting your privacy online.
+We will treat any personal information by which you can be identified, name, address, email etc, in accordance with the provisions of the Data Protection Act of 1998.

-When communicating with Doncaster Council through the website we will not collect any information without your permission.
-There are a number of forms on the site, which either request feedback about a particular subject or a questionnaire that forms part of a consultation document.In most cases, you are not required to provide us with any personal details.
+When communicating with Business Doncaster through the website we will not collect any information without your permission.
+There are a number of forms on the site that can be downloaded or that request feedback or surveys.In most cases, you are not required to provide us with any personal details.
 If we do require personal information, then the reasons for this will be stated on the individual form or questionnaire.